melissahoughton/melissahoughton.github.io/_posts/2020-04-26-keeping-up.md

 We've been working from home now for six weeks.
 Some days are better than others.
 One week I was very productive, accomplished all my tasks and was positive about my work.
 The next, I had trouble concentrating, was not able to focus, felt down and angry at myself for not achieving as much as I thought I should be.

-My big plans fell to the waste side as I tried to figure out how to make this all work.
+My big plans fell by the wayside as I tried to figure out how to make this all work.

 Many people are worse off than I am, having to look after kids while trying to work, or not able to work at all.
 I am grateful I am still able to work, but that does not mean it is unchallenging.
 This pandemic has impacted us all in different ways.